14th Pennsylvania Cavalry Regiment: Salem raid

-The Salem raid on the Virginia and Tennessee Railroad began on December 8, when Averell's brigade departed from New Creek (present day Keyser, West Virginia).
+Averell's raid on the Salem depot of the Virginia and Tennessee Railroad began on December 8, when his brigade departed from New Creek (present day Keyser, West Virginia).
 Colonel Schoonmaker was sick and hospitalized, so the 14th Pennsylvania Cavalry was commanded by Lieutenant Colonel William H. Blakeley.
 Majors Daily and Foley were also with the regiment, and Major Gibson led his independent command.

-Averell's brigade for this raid consisted of his mounted regiments plus Gibson's Cavalry Battalion and Ewing's 6-gun battery.
-The purpose of the raid was to destroy portions of the Virginia and Tennessee Railroad.
-The 14th Pennsylvania Cavalry was armed with seven-shot carbines, Colt's navy revolvers, and sabers.
-After moving over 200 mi in rain and snow, Averell's force reached Salem, Virginia, on December 16.
-The brigade spent only six hours destroying railroad infrastructure because they discovered that Major General Fitzhugh Lee's Cavalry Brigade was on a train moving to Salem.
+The 14th Pennsylvania Cavalry was armed with Spencer seven-shot carbines, Colt's Navy revolvers, and sabers.
+Reaching Salem, Virginia, on December 16, the brigade spent only six hours destroying railroad infrastructure because they discovered that Major General Fitzhugh Lee's Cavalry Brigade was on a train moving to Salem.
+On the return north, Averell split his command with Averell leading one column and the 14th's Lieutenant Colonel Blakeley leading the other.
+Blakeley's column met Confederate troops on the evening of December 19 near Covington, Virginia, and the Jackson River.
+Averell's column was able to cross a bridge over the river, but Blakeley with Company A from the 14th Pennsylvania Cavalry were the only ones from Blakeley's column that crossed the bridge before it was burned.
+The Union soldiers on the safe side of the burned bridge continued north.

-Averell's brigade began the return trip by moving north through New Castle and then east to Fincastle, where the brigade arrived on December 18.
-At that time, Averell split his command so it could evade at least two pursuing forces.
-Two Union columns, led by Averell and Lieutenant Colonel Blakeley, took obscure roads south of Covington to a bridge across the Jackson River.
-Averell's first column was able to cross the bridge, but Blakeley's column met Confederate troops on the evening of December 19.
-Company A from the 14th Pennsylvania Cavalry and Blakeley were in the front of the column, and they were able to cross the bridge and join Averell.
-The remaining portion of the column (including most of the regiment) was cut off from the bridge.
-Fighting continued all night, and the bridge was destroyed.
-Confederate officers contacted the regiment's Major Foley demanding surrender, but Foley refused—and men from the regiment began shouting "the 14th Pennsylvania Cavalry never surrenders".
+Those that could not cross the bridge, including all but one company from the 14th Pennsylvania, were thought to have been captured—but fighting continued all night.
+Confederate officers contacted the regiment's Major Foley demanding surrender.
+Foley refused—and men from the regiment began shouting "the 14th Pennsylvania Cavalry never surrenders".
 A place about 2 mi upriver was successfully used to ford the river, and Foley's assumed-captured force caught up with Averell in the Allegheny Mountains.
-The brigade reached the safety of Beverly on December 25.
 Casualties for the regiment were six drowned, five wounded, and 25 captured in the attempted bridge crossing.